Difference Between Resin Art and Acrylic Pour

 Resin Art vs Acrylic Pour

-The difference between resin art and acrylic pour is that resin art uses epoxy resin as a base while the acrylic pour uses acrylic paint along with a thinning agent.
-Both of them may have common poring patterns or other similarities, but they both have a different blend of ingredients and different outcomes for the final product.
+The difference between resin art and acrylic pour is that resin art uses epoxy resin as a base, while acrylic pour uses acrylic paint along with a thinning agent.
+Both may have common poring patterns or other similarities, but they have a different blend of ingredients and different outcomes for the final product.

 Resin Art vs Acrylic Pour

-Resin art includes employing epoxy resin along with different dyes, pigment, and other customized ingredients to make specific artworks.
+Resin art employs epoxy resin, dyes, pigment, and other customized ingredients to make specific artworks.
 The resin art produces a shiny and glossy product.

-The resin art is used to make tabletops, jewelry, table lamps, keychains, and other customized gifts.
+The resin art is used to make tabletops, jewellery, table lamps, keychains, and other customized gifts.

-The acrylic pour is an artwork made by pouring the acrylic paint on a surface.
-The paint is incorporated with a thinning additive that makes the paint runny and easy to create patterns while pouring.
+The acrylic pour is an artwork made by pouring acrylic paint on a surface.
+The paint is incorporated with a thinning additive that makes it runny and easy to create patterns while pouring.

 The artwork is employed in making wall art, customized art pieces, backgrounds, etc.